Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Gaussian Mixture Models

 \subsection{Discriminant Analysis}

 The parsimonious model introduced in \cite{discriminante2} for discriminant analysis has been developed in conjunction with model-based clustering.
 The $R$ package \textit{mclust} \citep{mclust1,mclust5} also includes functions for fitting these models, denoted by EDDA (Eigenvalue Decomposition Discriminant Analysis).
-In this context, given a parsimonious level $\mathscr M$ and a number $G$ of classes, we can also consider fitting an intermediate model for each fixed $\pmb P\in \mathscr H$, by maximizing the complete log-likelihood \\ Model comparison is done through BIC, and consequently we could try to choose $\pmb P$ maximizing the log-likelihood (\ref{eq:verG}).
-However, given that in the model fitting we are maximizing the complete log-likelihood (\ref{eq:verCompletaP}), it is not unreasonable trying to find the value of $\pmb P$ maximizing (\ref{eq:verCompletaP}).
-Proceeding in this manner, we can think of $\pmb P$ as a parameter, and the problem consists in maximizing (\ref{eq:verCompleta}).
+In this context, given a parsimonious level $\mathscr M$ and a number $G$ of classes, we can also consider fitting an intermediate model for each fixed ${\pmb u}\in \mathscr H$, by maximizing the complete log-likelihood

+Model comparison is done through BIC, and consequently we could try to choose ${\pmb u}$ maximizing the log-likelihood (\ref{eq:verG}).
+However, given that in the model fitting we are maximizing the complete log-likelihood (\ref{eq:verCompletaP}), it is not unreasonable trying to find the value of ${\pmb u}$ maximizing (\ref{eq:verCompletaP}).
+Proceeding in this manner, we can think of ${\pmb u}$ as a parameter, and the problem consists in maximizing (\ref{eq:verCompleta}).
 Model estimation is simple from model-based clustering algorithms: with a single iteration of the M step, we can compute the values of the parameters.
 A new set of observations can be classified computing the posterior probabilities, with the formula (\ref{eq:pasoE}) of the E step, and assigning each new observation to the group with higher posterior probability.
 Since the groups are known, the complete log-likelihood (\ref{eq:verCompleta}) is bounded under mild conditions, and it is not required to impose eigenvalue constraints, although it may be interesting in some examples with almost degenerated variables.
-To summarize the quality of the classification given by the best models (selected through BIC) in the different examples, other indicators based directly on classification errors are provided:
+To summarize the quality of the classification given by the best models (selected through BIC) in the different examples, other indicators based directly on classification errors are provided:\\

 \begin{itemize} \item[-] \textbf{MM}: Model Misclassification, or training error.
 Proportion of observations misclassified by the model fitted with all observations.

 \item[-] \textbf{LOO}: Leave One Out error.